RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Even with robust security measures, issues can occasionally arise during AePS transactions.
 This could include a failed withdrawal where your account is debited but no cash is received, or an unauthorised transaction.
 Knowing the correct steps to take is crucial for resolving these problems quickly.

 You have rights as an AePS user, and there are established channels for grievance redressal.
-Don't hesitate to use them if you encounter any discrepancies or fraudulent activities.
+Utilize them promptly if you encounter any discrepancies or fraudulent activities.
 Prompt action significantly increases the chances of a favourable resolution.

 How to Lodge a Complaint